OCAC Best Practice Initiative

 - If certified, the Center for Digital Learning will pay to have the course go through a Quality Matters course review ($1000).

-Our next application cycle will be posted in December 2019 for Spring 2020 awards.
+Our next application cycle will be posted in August 2020 for Fall 2020 certifications.

 Past OCAC Recipients